LLM4Delay: Flight Delay Prediction via Cross-Modality Adaptation of Large Language Models and Aircraft Trajectory Representation: Related Works

-Several recent studies have adopted graph-based approaches for delay regression.
-Cai et al. \cite{DelayCai2022} employ a GCN-CNN architecture, where a Graph Convolutional Network (GCN) captures spatial dependencies in a time-evolving network of airports, and a CNN models daily and weekly delay patterns.
-Similarly, a hybrid framework, proposed in \cite{DelayShen2024}, combines diffusion GCNs with residual Gated Recurrent Units (GRUs) and incorporates federated learning across airport networks to achieve accurate, privacy-preserving forecasting using historical delay data.
-Franco et al. \cite{DelayFranco2025} model air traffic as an airport multigraph to predict delays caused by holding maneuvers.
-A recent trajectory-based approach presented in \cite{DelayChaudhuri2024} employs an attention-based LSTM model that combines aircraft trajectory data with flight and weather data to classify delays as early, on-time, or late.
+Several recent works have applied spatiotemporal features for delay prediction.
+Models such as the LSTM-integrated RF model~\cite{DelayLi2022} and Convolutional Neural Network with LSTM (CNN-LSTM)~\cite{DelayLi202301} predict delays from weather, delay propagation, and traffic count.
+Qu et al.~\cite{DelayQu2023} modeled multi-flight delay propagation using attention-based architectures capturing flight chain dependencies across sequential aircraft operations, accounting for temporal coupling and propagation effects in aircraft rotations.
+Several recent studies have adopted graph neural networks: Cai et al.~\cite{DelayCai2022} employed a GCN-CNN architecture, where a Graph Convolutional Network (GCN) captures spatial dependencies in a time-evolving airport delay network and a CNN models daily and weekly delay patterns; \cite{DelayShen2024} proposed a hybrid framework combining diffusion GCNs with residual Gated Recurrent Units (GRUs) and federated learning across airport networks for privacy-preserving forecasting; and Li et al.~\cite{DelayLi2024} proposed FAST-CA, a graph-based spatio-temporal framework incorporating arrival-departure delay relationships and weather information via coupled attention to predict network-level delay propagation.
+However, spatiotemporal approaches often report relatively high prediction errors and limited goodness-of-fit, and graph-based inputs remain limited in capturing delay-related factors beyond inter-airport delay sequences and weather graphs, such as detailed airport-level airspace congestion.
+A recent trajectory-based approach~\cite{DelayChaudhuri2024} employs an attention-based LSTM combining trajectory, flight, and weather data to classify delays as early, on-time, or late, but considers only a single trajectory, which does not fully reflect airspace conditions.